 13. How can I bring networking for my hybrid event audience?

-If networking is an important reason people attend your event, you’ll need to create strong networking experiences for both your live and online audiences.
-For example, you may decide to host a networking lunch or reception for your face-to-face audience.
-Or, with your mobile event app, you can make networking easy and match attendees with other like-minded guests who they want to meet.
+If networking is an important reason people attend your event, you’ll need to create strong networking experiences for your live and online audiences.
+For example, you may host a networking lunch or reception for your face-to-face audience.
+Or, with your mobile event app, you can make networking easy and match attendees with other like-minded guests they want to meet.
 You can provide similar networking opportunities with your virtual audience through BOF networking rooms and an AI-driven attendee matching algorithm that makes online networking recommendations.
 Applying the same event app and virtual platform provider will help you create a more cohesive experience for all of your event attendees.

 14. How do I keep my virtual audience as engaged as my face-to-face guests?

 Here’s the deal.
-An obligation is more than just answering an audience response poll or participating in Q&A. Those are valuable but they are just part of the picture.
-To feel included, online attendees, want to interact with each other, the presenters, network, participate in Virtual Attendee Engagement Games, post on a social wall, etc. They need to do the same things they would do if they travelled to your onsite event.
+An obligation is more than answering an audience response poll or participating in a Q&A. Those are valuable but they are just part of the picture.
+To feel included, online attendees, want to interact with each other, and the presenters, network, participate in Virtual Attendee Engagement Games, post on a social wall, etc. They need to do the same things they would do if they traveled to your onsite event.
 As we mentioned above, virtual event software has come a long way in helping you achieve amazing experiences virtually.
 With a hybrid event, the secret to keeping your entire audience engaged is to make sure that your onsite audience and online attendees have the same engagement features available to them, whether they are face-to-face or virtual.
 You’ll also want to host shorter sessions and bring even more networking opportunities for your virtual audience.

 15. Will my exhibitors need additional delegates for the online experience?

-Remember, your virtual participants are just as important to your sponsors and exhibitors as your in-person audience.
+Remember, virtual participants are just as important to your sponsors and exhibitors as your in-person audience.
 Encourage your exhibitors to have delegates available to speak with attendees in your live exhibit hall and host live office hours in your virtual exhibit hall.
 You never know when or where an important connection will be made!

 16. What are some hybrid event ideas?